anonhostpi/Infrastructure-Host/BARE_METAL_DEPLOYMENT_PLAN.md

 - **Rapid Deployment** - Minimal manual intervention required
 - **Consistency** - Eliminates configuration drift

+### 1.4 How to Use This Document

+**For First-Time Users:**
+1. Start with Section 1 (Overview) to understand the approach
+2. Review Section 2 (Hardware & BIOS Setup) to prepare hardware
+3. Plan network configuration using Section 3
+4. Create installation media per Section 4
+5. Configure cloud-init per Section 5
+6. Follow Section 6 for deployment
+7. Validate with Section 7

+**For Quick Deployment:**
+1. Use the cloud-init example in Section 5.2 as a starting point
+2. Modify for your environment
+3. Follow Section 4.3 to create bootable media
+4. Deploy per Section 6.2

+**For Multiple Servers:**
+1. Review Section 9 for templating strategy
+2. Create configuration templates
+3. Generate per-host configurations
+4. Consider Ansible or Terraform automation (Section 9.2)

+**For Troubleshooting:**
+1. Check Section 8 for common issues
+2. Review logs per Section 8.2
+3. Run validation commands from Section 7.2

 ---

 ## 2. Hardware & BIOS Setup